Galion Falls, a beautiful waterfall

 - The guest house Habitation La Reine du Camp: a nice room in a house with a seaview, at the foot of the volcano

-I’m coming to the end of this article about the Chute du Galion hike.
+I’m coming to the end of this article about the Galion Falls hike.
 I hope I have succeeded in giving you the motivation to go and discover it!
 For those of you looking for a much easier and more accessible yet still nice walk in the area, I suggest you go for a family walk at the Bassin bleu.
+And if you like hidden gems, we also recommend this beautiful waterfall in the heart of the rainforest: the Saut d’eau du Matouba.